egefeyzioglu/egefeyzioglu/ctf/lo-server/finding-ip.md

-After some careful scrolling and looking up the correct favicon data in the SLP responses, I found the IP address to be <details>65.109.68.176</details>
+After some careful scrolling and looking up the correct favicon data in the SLP responses, I found the IP address to be:

+<details><summary>Spoiler</summary>65.109.68.176</details>